...

 Why ferries beat flights for Mediterranean exploration

-Best Ferry Hubs in the Mediterranean
+Best ferry hubs in the Mediterranean

-Barcelona & Valencia: Gateway to Balearic Islands
+Barcelona & Valencia: gateways to the Balearic Islands

-Marseille & Toulon: Linking France to Corsica & Sardinia
+Marseille & Toulon: linking France to Corsica & Sardinia

-Piraeus (Athens): The lifeline to the Greek archipelago
+Piraeus (Athens): the lifeline to the Greek archipelago

 Split & Dubrovnik: Adriatic crossings to Croatian islands

-April–May: Blossoming landscapes & lower costs
+April–May: blossoming landscapes & lower costs

-September–October: Warm seas, quiet harbors
+September–October: warm seas, quiet harbors

 Winter bases: Canary Islands & Malta as year-round havens

-Wi-Fi realities: What to expect on small islands
+Wi-Fi realities: what to expect on small islands

-Coworking hubs: From Palma to Naxos
+Coworking hubs: from Palma to Naxos

-Cafés vs coworking—where nomads thrive best
+Cafés vs. coworking: where nomads thrive best

 Lightweight luggage for ferry life